SoftInstigate/restheart-website/README.md

 [restheart.org](https://restheart.org) Web site.

-## RESTHeart - The most effective microservices framework
+## RESTHeart - Ready to use backend for the modern Web.

-### Instant REST, GraphQL and WebSocket APIs for MongoDB.
+### Automatic REST, GraphQL and WebSocket APIs for MongoDB and any compatible database.

 fork it on [GitHub](https://github.com/SoftInstigate/restheart)
 <hr></hr>